The QG config file#

 NAME: "Alice"

-environment variable first.
-Then, the lines of the run:
+by the NAME environment variable first.
+Then, the lines of the run: section

 are handed over to the shell and executed by the shell.